estebangatein/afri-eval/README.md

-# A Unified Benchmark for Assessing the Reliability of LLM-as-a-Judge in African Languages
+# A Benchmark for Assessing the Reliability of LLM-as-a-Judge in African Languages

 MSc thesis project (University of Amsterdam / CWI, 2026).
 **Author:** Esteban Gatein · **Supervisor:** Clemencia Siro (CWI)